ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

 ### Installation

-Install LuaSnip like any other Neovim plugin using your plugin installation method of choice (e.g. Packer, Vim-Plug, the native package management system, etc.), which I assume you know how to do.
+Install LuaSnip like any other Neovim plugin using your plugin installation method of choice (e.g. Packer, Vim-Plug, the native package management system, etc.).
-See the [LuaSnip README's installation section](https://github.com/L3MON4D3/LuaSnip#install) for details.
+I assume you know how to install a plugin---see the [LuaSnip README's installation section](https://github.com/L3MON4D3/LuaSnip#install) for details if needed.
 LuaSnip has no external dependencies and should be ready to go immediately after installation.

 LuaSnip is a snippet engine only and intentionally **ships without snippets**---you have to write your own or use an existing snippet database.